Wednesday, December 13, 2017

 The easiest way to access the hut is from Otaki Forks which is about an hour and a half drive from Wellington and a rather fine spot in its own right.

 Accompanying me on the tramp was my mate John.
-I had sold the walk to him as being relatively easy, but as is so often is the case, it turned out to be nothing of the sort.
+I had sold the walk to him as being easy, but as is so often is the case, it turned out to be nothing of the sort.

 The first hour or so was very pleasant as the route followed an old logging trail so was relatively flat.
 In fact the whole track used to be considered fairly easy, but a very large slip has meant a substantial detour onto a steep, rough and gnarly track that must have added around 3 hours to the walk.